 We procure goods and services globally and our supply chains are multi-tiered.
 Sourcing of strategic materials is a principal risk and monitoring and understanding the risk is challenging but essential.
 Some of our strategic raw materials are available from only a limited number of countries.
 The countries we rely on for these materials are highlighted in the map below.

 The term ‘conflict minerals’ refers to tin, tungsten, tantalum and gold which originated from the Democratic Republic of Congo (DRC) and surrounding countries.

-We have established a process for due diligence of all conflict minerals based on the Organisation for Economic Co-operation and Development (OECD) Guidelines which includes keeping records that enable us to track the suppliers of all the raw materials we use and identify which smelter the conflict minerals came from.
-We are working towards being compliant with the new European Union Conflict mineral regulation, which was enacted in July 2017, ahead of the January 2021 deadline.
+Our conflict minerals due diligence process is based on the Organization for Economic Co-operation and Development (OECD) Guidelines and includes keeping records that enable us to track the suppliers of all the raw materials we use and identify which smelter the conflict minerals came from.
+We are working towards being compliant with the new European Union Conflict Mineral Regulation, which was enacted in July 2017, ahead of the January 2021 deadline.

 We aim only to use material from refiners and smelters which conform to the Responsible Minerals Assurance Process (RMAP) assessment protocols and are listed on the RMI (Responsible Minerals Initiative) database.
 We have identified 157 3TG smelters across all tiers of our supply chain and 97% are listed as conformant with the RMAP process.